rockerle/SpringBootChatrooms/README.md

 <h1>Chatrooms With Spring Boot</h1>

-This is a little totaly barebone example project for a cloud computing college class This App is using a MongoDB Container to save the registered users.
+This is a little totaly barebone example project for a cloud computing college class.

+This App is using a MongoDB Container to save the registered users.

+Just use the docker-compose file from this repository to locally build the Chatserver and MongoDB containers.

 ![grafik](https://github.com/rockerle/SpringBootChatrooms/assets/16375280/637d462c-c317-48ef-955d-434766d8a8ae)
 ![grafik](https://github.com/rockerle/SpringBootChatrooms/assets/16375280/3b3e2bb4-a09f-4696-858b-7780cabc17a5)